alljoyn/hae/docs/interfaces/org.alljoyn.Hae/Alerts-v1.md

 AlertRecord structure

   * **severity** --- byte --- enumeration field
-  * **alertCode** --- uint16 --- the values depend on the specific appliances
+  * **alertCode** --- uint16 --- the allowed values are in the range from 0x8000 to 0xFFFF, their meaning depends on the specific appliances

-The purpose in define this type is to standardize only data structure;
+The first purpose in define this type is to standardize only data structure;
-i.e. a common data structure can be used while the values can be not inter operable by definition.
+finding also common values to the alerts it is more complex because in principle they are manufacturer dependent.

 Enumeration fields and description of **severity**:

   * 0 --- warning --- "e.g. missing polishing in Dish Washer"
     * there is no risk of damage
     * appliance can work anyway without the best performance
     * it can be removed by user intervention"

   * 1 --- alarm --- "e.g. fridge open door"
     * there is risk of damage of something (e.g. food) after some time